EugenWiens/jenkins-head/README.md

 ```

 ## GATT Sever
 The GATT Server is colouring the jenkins head regarding the **RGB** value that is set from the GATT client.
+For further information see the documentation of the [GATT Server](BLE-GATT-Sever/README.md) documentation.

 # Sequence